Redundance2

 Short description

-Redundant control of two identical devices Influencing factors: requests, operating hours, running and fault states Typical application: determination of lead and standby pump\
+Redundant control of two identical devices Influencing factors: requests, operating hours, operating and fault states Typical application: determination of leader and follower pump

 Representation